qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 which take care of drawing of visual representation of features, while renderers determine what symbol will be used for a particular feature.

-The renderer for a given layer can obtained as shown below:
+The renderer for a given layer can be obtained as shown below:

 ::